colefichter/ABTesting/README.md

 Finally, adjust both paths in the class ABTesting.Helpers.FilePathProviders.AutomaticFilePathProvider.
 You'll also need to adjust the logic that picks between your debug and production tests.

+The usual file extension is ".ab", but this is not required.
+The library stores the test data as XML in the files you've configured.

 Don't worry if the files don't actually exist yet, they'll be created at runtime, if needed.